 In first under Trump, US warship challenges Beijing's claims in South China Sea

-The officials, speaking on condition of anonymity, said the USS Dewey had traveled close to Mischief Reef in the Spratly Islands, among a string of islets, reefs and shoals over which China has territorial disputes with its neighbors.
+The officials, speaking on condition of anonymity, said the USS Dewey travelled close to the Mischief Reef in the Spratly Islands, among a string of islets, reefs and shoals over which China has territorial disputes with its neighbours.

 Territorial waters are generally defined by U.N. convention as extending at most 12 nautical miles from a state's coastline.